helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>We live in a society obsessed with public opinion.</h3 quote>
+<h3 quote align='center'>America won the Cold War by protecting our strategic resources from the threat of foreign control.</h3 quote>

 ---